AshwinSundar/ashwinsundar/content/posts/learning-hard-things/index.md

 Computer science originated as an offshoot of mathematics.
 In my younger days, I was good at math.
 "I got this!", I said.

-This classed looked nothing like math, nothing like anything I had seen before...
+This classed looked nothing like math, nothing like anything I had seen before . . .

 <img src="dali-sleep.JPG" alt="xkcd-1838" style="width: 600px;" title="A vertical, chronically-tired matriculate"/>